-The Company had a credit facility, due on demand, with a chartered bank for a total credit available of up to \$50,000,000 which matured in 2022.
-The Floating Credit Facility charged an annual interest rate equal to the Bank's prime rate plus 0.75%, while the 30-day rolling variable amount Fixed-term Credit Facility charged an annual interest rate of 2.695% and is set at each renewal date.
+The Company had a credit facility, due on demand, with a chartered bank for a total credit available of up to \$110,000,000 which matured in 2022.
+The Floating Credit Facility charged an annual interest rate equal to the Bank's prime rate plus 0.75%, while the 30-day rolling variable amount Fixed-term Credit Facility charged an annual interest rate of 2.15% set at each renewal date.